Załuski Library: Operation

 The Załuski Library was considered the first Polish public library and one of the largest libraries in the contemporary world.
 In all of Europe there were only two or three libraries that could boast such holdings.
 The library initially held some 200,000 items, which grew to some 400,000 printed items, maps and manuscripts by the end of the 1780s.
 It also accumulated a collection of art, scientific instruments, and plant and animal specimens.

-This library, open on Tuesdays and Thursdays from 7:00 a.m. to 7:00 p.m., asked patrons to be quiet and to say a prayer in the intention of the Załuski brothers.
-The library initially lended out its collection items, but soon reversed this policy by prohibiting to take the books outside the library, as the book theft became a growing problem, to an extent that the bishop patrons decided to ask the pope for help.
-Responding to their request, in 1752 pope Benedict XIV issued a papal bull that threatened to excommunication individuals taking the books from this library; even that did not eliminate the problem completely.
+This library, open on Tuesdays and Thursdays from 7:00 a.m. to 7:00 p.m., asked patrons to be quiet and to say a prayer on behalf of the Załuski brothers.
+The library initially lent out its collection items, but soon reversed this policy by prohibiting to take the books outside the library, as book theft became a growing problem, to that extent that the bishop patrons decided to ask the pope for help.
+Responding to their request, in 1752 pope Benedict XIV issued a papal bull that threatened to excommunicate individuals taking the books from this library; even that did not eliminate the problem completely.